callmedw/oop_game_php_starter/README.md

 ## CSS Personalization Notes

 I added a win/lose modal set z-index on top of the page.
-I styled the modal and the modal button
+I styled the modal and the modal button.

 ## Required Technologies